 It’s authentic and well priced.

-With the London Eye watching over proceedings, the South Bank has some fantastic museums, entertainment venues and great transport links including Waterloo Station.
+With the London Eye, one of London’s most iconic attractions, watching over proceedings, the South Bank has some fantastic museums, entertainment venues and great transport links including Waterloo Station.

 The South Bank lines the Thames and offers fantastic views.